IBM/ARTEMIS-DSE/README.md

 * `CONSTRAIN_TOPOLOGY`: Whether to run in fixed-template mode (1), or not (0).

 The remainder of the parameters can be left as-is for the demo.

+## Compatibility
+This project has been tested extensively on Red Hat Enterprise Linux 8 (RHEL8) and is expected to work on other Linux distributions as well.
+While RHEL8 has been the primary testing environment, the project adheres to common Linux standards, making it compatible with most modern Linux systems.
+If you encounter any distribution-specific issues, please report them, and we will work to resolve them.